SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 It is the same as the previous class.

-Lastly, we need to return an object containing all of our classes so that Judge can work with them.
+Lastly, we need to return an object containing all of our classes so we can submit the solution.

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(13).png" /]